This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 A city, a creative community, a carnival hotspot, a cultural hub – you’ll hear San Nicolas referred to in many different ways these days.
-Thanks to investment in the arts, San Nicolas is relishing in a colourful and creative revival.
-With international and local artisanship adorning street walls, and pop-up Carnival experiences extending the happy vibes beyond the annual carnival festivities, the second city of Aruba is rightly earning itself more and more visitors.
+Thanks to investment in the arts, San Nicolas is relishing a colourful and creative revival.
+With international and local artisanship adorning street walls and pop-up Carnival experiences extending the happy vibes beyond the annual carnival festivities, the second city of Aruba is rightly earning itself more and more visitors.

 But, as the local creative community blossomed, so did the city.
 Employment opportunities were created through the Cosecha Creative Centre, international collaborations and friendships were formed between street artists, and the result is a colourful destination, still very much appealing in its local, personal touch, but against a backdrop of wall murals that easily fit on an Instagram grid.

 One of the artisans setting up for a creative workshop in the centre told me San Nicolas was quite simply ‘the artistic soul of Aruba’.
 The gentleman who cracked my coconut on an upturned oil barrel grinned as he recalled all the work they as a community had put into making San Nicolas a destination worth visiting and ‘forgetting about the beaches for a while’.

 Behind the murals of smiling-faces are coffee shops with white tiles and painted ceilings, among the elaborate falling deck of cards stencilled onto another building is a Chinese restaurant, down alleys where books and motos for life are spraypainted in such details, are little souvenir shops of strictly local arts.
 It might be a compact city, but the creativity certainly isn’t lacking.